Nuovations/CFUtilities/README.md

 Regardless of the CoreFoundation source, CFUtilities has been proven to work with CoreFoundation versions between and 476.0 and 1258.1, inclusive.

+Additionally, CFUtilities depends on:

+  * Boost
+  * CppUnit

+However, CppUnit is only required when building and running the CFUtilities unit test suite.

 If you want to modify or otherwise maintain the CFUtilities build system, see "Maintaining CFUtilities" below for more information.